-Focused on the establishment of a ~1000-hectare reforestation project within an ecological corridor in Brazil's Atlantic Forest, the Katoomba Group helped facilitate the institutional configuration of entities to design a carbon offset for Jacques Vabre, the French branch of a multinational coffee corporation.
-Part of a larger conservation program, the project involves a member landowner of a community association.
-Katoomba initiated brokering of the arrangement between the buyer, technical and managerial support institutions, international certifiers CCBA and their Brazilian counterparts with the aim of achieving a project that incorporates social and biodiversity benefits with high integrity carbon offsets.
+Focused on the establishment of a ~1000-hectare reforestation project within an ecological corridor in Brazil's Atlantic Forest, the Katoomba Group worked with The Nature Conservancy, Rainforest Alliance, and local partners to facilitate the institutional configuration of entities to design a carbon offset for Jacques Vabre, the French branch of a multinational coffee corporation.
+Katoomba initiated brokering of the arrangement between the buyer, technical and managerial support institutions, international certifiers and their Brazilian counterparts with the aim of achieving a project that incorporates social and biodiversity benefits with high integrity carbon offsets.
 In addition, Katoomba participated alongside the parties during legal and contracting negotiations, which resulted in the buyer agreeing to purchase an extra 20% carbon credits from the project as risk mitigation for potential losses.
 The project is currently undergoing certification in accordance with the standards of the Climate, Community and Biodiversity Alliance (CCBA), and there is interest in replicating the approach in other regions of Brazil's Atlantic Forest.

-Pico Bonito: Combining REDD carbon and FSC-certified forests
+Pico Bonito: Combining REDD carbon and FSC-certified forests Honduras